JesseMckinzie/FilePattern/docs/source/Examples.rst

 Text files
 ~~~~~~~~~~

-``filepattern2`` can also take in a text file as an input rather than a directory.
+``filepattern`` can also take in a text file as an input rather than a directory.
 To use this functionality, a path to a text file is supplied to the ``path`` variable rather than a directory.
 When a text file is passed as input, each line of the text file will be matched to the pattern.
 For example, a
 text file containing containing the strings